On this page

-When core metrics fluctuate, it can be hard to know if those movements are meaningful and worthy of investigation, or just random noise.
-Amplitude's Anomaly + Forecast feature highlights statistically significant deviations from expected values for your metrics, based on historical data.
+When core metrics fluctuate, you need to know whether the changes are meaningful or random noise.
+Amplitude's Anomaly + Forecast feature highlights statistically significant deviations from expected metric values, based on historical data.

 This can help you:

-Forecast lets you project metrics into the future, so that you can set realistic goals for your team and product.
+Forecast projects metrics into the future, which helps you set realistic goals for your team and product.

 Anomaly detection and forecast work with time-series data within the following Amplitude charts: Event Segmentation, Conversion over Time (when counting by unique users for the entire funnel), User Sessions, Retention over Time, and Stickiness over Time.

-Within Event Segmentation, it works with rolling windows, rolling averages, growth percentage, and custom formulas that support time series analyses.
+Within Event Segmentation, Anomaly + Forecast works with rolling windows, rolling averages, growth percentage, and custom formulas that support time-series analyses.

 Anomaly detection isn't compatible with cumulative time series charts, or charts comparing two different time periods.